bongumsa/Bongumsa/README.md

 ### Hi there 👋

 My name is Bongumsa.
-I am from the Durban University of Technology.
-I am currently taking a Bachelor of Engineering Technology in Electronics Engineering.
+I am from the Durban University of Technology and I am currently taking a Bachelor of Engineering Technology in Electronics Engineering.

-I have a huge interest in back-end and front-end development in software engineering.
-I am currently learning, React, Typescript, Redux, and MongoDB to complete my full-stack development skills.
+I have a huge interest in full-stack development in software engineering.
+I am currently learning React, Typescript, Redux, and MongoDB to complete my full-stack development skills.

 I love bringing my ideas to life with software and electronics engineering.
 I would also love to collaborate with other developers on their projects to solidify my teamwork skills.